Dehghanni/Teofl/Writing.md

 unpleasantly surprising is the fact that …

 Obviously, … constitutes a serious threat to the future.
-Therefore, prompt action must be taken, otherwise, a terrible fate awaits us.
+Therefore, prompt action must be taken, otherwise, a terrible fate awaits us in the not too distant future.

 Otherwise, a spirit of hopelessness may pervade society.